moloy900/toolesy/pages/Social Media Tools/youtube-video-metadata-tool.md

       <li><strong>Data Analysts:</strong> Gather YouTube data for visualization and trend analysis projects</li>
     </ul>

-    <h3>Frequently Asked Questions (FAQ):</h3>
+    <h3>Frequently Asked Questions:</h3>
-    <p><strong>Q: Is this tool really extracting genuine YouTube data?</strong><br>
+    <p><strong>Is this tool really extracting genuine YouTube data?</strong><br>
-      A: Yes!
+      Yes!
 This tool uses YouTube's own oEmbed API and the NoEmbed service to fetch real, live data from YouTube.
 The data you see is exactly what YouTube provides through these public interfaces.</p>

-    <p><strong>Q: Why don't I need an API key?</strong><br>
+    <p><strong>Why don't I need an API key?</strong><br>
-      A: YouTube's oEmbed API and NoEmbed service are public APIs that don't require authentication for basic metadata extraction.
+      YouTube's oEmbed API and NoEmbed service are public APIs that don't require authentication for basic metadata extraction.
 This makes it perfect for quick, simple data extraction without setup.</p>

-    <p><strong>Q: What's the difference between this and YouTube's official Data API?</strong><br>
+    <p><strong>What's the difference between this and YouTube's official Data API?</strong><br>
-      A: The official YouTube Data API requires authentication, has quotas, and provides more detailed data.
+      The official YouTube Data API requires authentication, has quotas, and provides more detailed data.
 Our tool uses public APIs for quick, simple metadata extraction without any setup.</p>

-    <p><strong>Q: Will this work on all YouTube videos?</strong><br>
+    <p><strong>Will this work on all YouTube videos?</strong><br>
-      A: It works on most public YouTube videos.
+      It works on most public YouTube videos.
 Some videos may have restricted metadata or may not be accessible through these public APIs, but most regular videos work perfectly.</p>

-    <p><strong>Q: Can I extract likes and dislikes with this tool?</strong><br>
+    <p><strong>Can I extract likes and dislikes with this tool?</strong><br>
-      A: The public APIs don't provide like/dislike counts.
+      The public APIs don't provide like/dislike counts.
 For that data, you would need YouTube's official Data API with authentication.</p>

     <h3>Why Choose Our YouTube Metadata Extractor?</h3>
     <p>Our <strong>YouTube metadata extractor</strong> stands out because it's a real, working implementation that actually extracts data from YouTube.
 Unlike many demo tools that show fake data, our tool makes real API calls and presents genuine YouTube metadata.
 It's completely free, requires no setup, works without API keys, and provides data in multiple export formats.</p>